 The highest program priorities for this solicitation are the detection and removal of derelict fishing gear and the removal of medium- to large-scale marine debris that have a negative impact on NOAA trust resources and important habitat areas.
 Derelict fishing gear includes, but is not limited to, such items as abandoned crab or lobster pots/traps, fishing nets, and synthetic (e.g., monofilament, polypropylene) line.
 Medium and large-scale debris are items that generally cannot be manually removed by an individual.
 Such projects must comply with applicable federal and state laws regarding handling and ownership.

 Other priority activities include, but are not limited to, the following:

 For more information on program priorities, see pages 4-7 of the Full Announcement document in Attached Files below.

 GrantWatch ID#: 148236

 The NOAA MDP anticipates that between 8 and 15 awards will be made under this solicitation.

-The NOAA MDP will not fund proposals for removal activities at less than $50,000 or more than $250,000 under this solicitation.
+The NOAA MDP does not plan to fund proposals for removal activities at less than $50,000 or more than $250,000 under this solicitation.
 The typical funding level for the federal share of project awards ranges from $50,000 to $150,000.